-State K. of C. Holds

-Model Rocket Contest
+State K. of C. Holds Model Rocket Contest

 The St. Hugh Knights of Columbus welcomes everyone to watch the first Maryland K. of Model Rocket Contest.
 Mike Rogers and Jimmie Ragusa will represent Greenbelt versus kids from all over the state of Maryland.
 The contest will be held Sunday, October 3 from 1-3 p.m. at the Goddard Visitor Center.
-Other Greenbelt kids participating will be Devin and Patrick Cain, Ann Marie Griffith, Jonathan and Melanie Dent, and ed night walk on Thursday eve-Centerway and bring a flashlight.
+Other Greenbelt kids participating will be Devin and Patrick Cain, Ann Marie Griffith, Jonathan and Melanie Dent, and Steven Kimble.